jewlf/getting_cleaning_data_project/README.md

 SELECT average
 FROM tidydata
-WHERE activity='laying' AND subject='01' AND variable='FreqBodyAccJerkMag_mean'
+WHERE activity='laying' AND subject='01' AND feature='FreqBodyAccJerkMag_mean'

+And it is much easier to view with common text editors, like MS Notepad.

-Variable names from the original "features.txt" file have been slightly tweaked for this script's output file.
+Feature names from the original "features.txt" file have been slightly tweaked for this script's output file.
 The leading "t" has been replaced with "Time", and the leading "f" replaced by "Freq".